floooh/sokol-zig/README.md

 Auto-generated Zig bindings for the [sokol headers](https://github.com/floooh/sokol).

-For Zig version 0.9.0 (current 0.10.0 dev version should also work)
+For Zig version 0.9.x.

+For the current Zig dev version, try the ```zig-0.10.0``` branch.
+This should work both with the self-hosted and 'traditional' compiler, but note that this branch is not automatically updated, so the included sokol headers may be a bit behind.

 If you're on an older Zig version, check the following branches (note that these also contain older versions of the Sokol C headers):